-2021 Economic Condition
+2023 Economic Condition

 The local and regional economy in the area served by the District has been strong based on population growth and residential, commercial, and public development projects in recent years.
-Significant inflation affected all sectors through 2021, including increased costs for materials from steel gates to gasoline, construction contracts, and labor for District projects and employees.
+Inflation continued to affect all sectors through 2023, including increased costs for materials from steel gates to gasoline, construction contracts, and labor for District projects and employees.

-2021-2022 Economic Outlook
+2023-2024 Economic Outlook

-Global economic activity dropped in the first two quarters of 2022, with significant inflation expected to affect economic growth.
-The federal government is increasing interest rates with associated results on growth sectors.
+Global economic activity showed signs of improvement in the first two quarters of 2023, with emerging markets expected to drive growth.
+The federal government has increased interest rates with associated results on growth sectors.
 Locally, District initiatives such as the Wash Plan and increased groundwater recharge support local economic activities and contribute to increases in assessment values for San Bernardino County and local cities.
-For example, the Wash Plan provides permits for construction of several long-term infrastructure projects that will benefiting the region over the next few years.
-The Wash Plan also facilitated development of the Community Mitigation Program, in partnership with the San Bernardino Valley Conservation Trust, to help local public and private projects mitigate impacts and comply with CEQA and other regulatory requirements while providing income to the District from conservation easement sales.
+For example, the Wash Plan provides permits for construction of several long-term infrastructure projects that will benefit the region over the next few years.
 The District expects continued cost increases due to inflation, while also recognizing significant interest revenue from investments due to higher interest rates.